chrislarson/autonomous-delivery-bot/writings/progress/progress.typ

 power.
 We own several more expensive components, including an NVIDIA Jetson Orin Nano and a Stereo RGB-D camera.

 = Risks
 == Technical
-// What is your highest technical risk and how are you mitigating that risk?
+// What is your highest technical risk, and how are you mitigating that risk?
 == Programmatic
-// What is your highest programmatic risk and how are you mitigating that risk?
+// What is your highest programmatic risk, and how are you mitigating that risk?

-= System Components

-== Sensing and Affecting

-- #strong("Sensors:") Stereo camera (RGB-D) for visual odometry, depth estimation, and object detection.
-Wheel encoders for motion control.

-- #strong("Affectors:") DC motors to power the robot's drivetrain.
-Servos to actuate the payload delivery mechanism.

-== Software
-- Visual odometry module for depth perception and pose estimation.
-- Object detection module for person identification.
-- Path planning module for trajectory generation.
-- Motion control module to power motors and follow the trajectory.

-== PCB
-We will create a PCB with LEDs to indicate the system's state (powered on, identifying recipients, planning the path, and making the delivery).
-This PCB will allow us to build something useful for the robot while not greatly exceeding our current abilities.

-= Prototyping
-All three team members are in Mechatronics and SLAM, and we have experience with all system components.
-We view this project as an opportunity to "put it all together" and feel confident in our ability to build a functioning prototype.